Manuals and guidelines - International trade in goods

 Guidance and metadata on international trade in goods statistics are available from the following sources:

 This article provides background information on issues relating to international trade in goods, such as intra and extra EU-trade, comparisons with other sources, asymmetries in the data, quality issues and revisions policies.

 The purpose of this guide is to explain to a wide range of users how the statistics relating to trade in goods, both between EU Member States and with non-EU countries, are collected, compiled, processed and published at European level.
 The different issues are tackled in a question and answer format.

-This Compilers Guide is meant to serve as a practical reference document for all National Statistical Authorities involved in the compilation of European trade in goods statistics.
+This compilers' manual is meant to serve as a practical reference document for all National Statistical Authorities involved in the compilation of European trade in goods statistics.
 It is not intended to replace or complement any national instructions regulating the provision of statistical information by the economic operators involved in intra- and extra-EU trade in goods.

-The main objective of this Compilers Guide is to provide a comprehensive overview of the compilation of indicators on trade in goods by enterprise characteristics (TEC).
+The main objective of this compilers' manual is to provide a comprehensive overview of the compilation of indicators on trade in goods by enterprise characteristics (TEC).
 It aims to serve as a methodological handbook providing the necessary definitions, instructions and methodological guidance for the regular compilation of TEC statistics.